 - Key issues prompting customer to call for help (e.g., purchasing, product info, sizing, warranty, return, shipment tracking, account log in, team purchase, etc).

-- Text box to summarize key issues and any related notes
+- Any other key issues and related notes

 - Apply Zipf’s Law and focus on the top 20% of most common complaints and suggestions.

 - What problem is the customer trying to resolve?

 - What is the customer trying to do?

 - After each round of call logging, ask the following questions: